 Windsor’s Soil: A Perfect Storm

 Tree roots that cause foundation damage in Windsor homes occur more frequently than people realize due to soil composition; most Windsor and Essex County sit on expansive clay that expands and contracts depending on humidity levels, straining foundations further while increasing settlement or cracking risks exponentially.
+For a deeper dive into how soil conditions affect foundation stability, check our guide.

 Certain species, such as silver maples, willows, and poplars, are considered invasive in older Windsor communities; those living nearby should exercise extreme caution around any large trees that grow within 20-30 feet of their house’s boundary.